• Ten Picture-Perfect Villages to visit in the Cotswolds

 Chipping Norton

-Chipping Norton: A Charming Cotswold Market Town
+A Charming Cotswold Market Town

 Renowned for its antique shops and diverse shopping offers, including a regular market, Chipping Norton retains a robust living, working market town atmosphere.
 There is a good choice of places to eat and drink, with everything from traditional pubs to fine dining restaurants.